tkvogt/tree-edit-distance/README.md

 This library is a translation of https://github.com/ijkilchenko/ZhangShasha , inspired also by https://jelv.is/blog/Lazy-Dynamic-Programming/

-You can it this with:
+You can tes it with:
 ```
 stack ghci